 Visas and Foreign Workers

-Workers who have Dutch nationality or the nationality of another country within the EEA or Switzerland are free to work in the Netherlands without a work permit.
+Workers of Dutch nationality or the nationality of another country within the EEA or Switzerland can work in the Netherlands without a work permit.

-People from outside the European Economic Area (EEA) and Switzerland often need a work permit, of which there are two types:
+People from outside the European Economic Area (EEA) and Switzerland often need to obtain a work permit, of which there are two types:

-An employer can only employ someone from outside the EEA and Switzerland in the following cases:
+An employer may only employ someone from outside the EEA and Switzerland in the following situations:

-the employer cannot find a suitable candidate from an EEA country or Switzerland;
+- The employer is unable to find a suitable candidate from an EEA country or Switzerland

-the vacancy has been open for at least 5 weeks, or at least 3 months for vacancies that are difficult to fill.
-The UWV decides whether a vacancy is difficult to fill;
+- The vacancy has been open for at least five weeks or at least three months for vacancies that are difficult to fill.
+The UWV decides whether a vacancy is difficult to fill.

-the employer has done everything it can to find a worker from the Netherlands, the EEA or Switzerland.
+- The employer has done all it can to hire a worker from the Netherlands, the EEA or Switzerland.

-The UWV uses the same criteria to assess applications for a TWV or GVVA.
-Which of the 2 permits is required depends on how long the foreign national will be working in the Netherlands.
-Foreign workers can apply for a GVVA themselves, but only employers can apply for a TWV.
+The UWV applies the same criteria to assess applications for a TWV or GVVA.
+Which of the two permits is required depends on how long the foreign national will be working in the Netherlands.
+Foreign workers can apply for a GVVA themselves but only employers can apply for a TWV.

 Employment permit (TWV):

-Some groups of foreign nationals do not need to apply for a single permit, but the employer must still apply to the Employee Insurance Agency (UWV) for an employment permit (TWV).
-These include employees coming to work in the Netherlands for less than 3 months.
+Some groups of foreign nationals do not need to apply for a single permit.
+However, the employer must still apply to the Employee Insurance Agency (UWV) for an employment permit (TWV).
+These include employees coming to work in the Netherlands for less than three months.

 Single permit (GVVA):

-Foreign nationals from outside the EEA and Switzerland must apply for a single permit (GVVA) if they are coming to the Netherlands to work for more than 3 months.
+Foreign nationals from outside the EEA and Switzerland must apply for a single permit (GVVA) if they are coming to the Netherlands to work for more than three months.

-All residents in the Netherlands should get a Dutch Citizen Service Number (Burgerservicenummer – BSN), the national individual identification number in the Netherlands.
-This Dutch Citizen Service Number will be used for many official procedures, including housing, work, studies, and taxes.
+All residents in the Netherlands should obtain a Dutch Citizen Service Number (‘Burgerservicenummer’ – BSN), the national individual identification number in the Netherlands.
+This Dutch Citizen Service Number is used for many official processes, including housing, work, studies and taxes.

-The BSN is tied to the national register (Basisregistratie – BRP) in the Netherlands.
-Registering with the BRP is key to getting the Citizen Service Number in the Netherlands.
-After registering with the BRP, the Dutch BSN will be received, which is necessary for any interactions with the Dutch government or public services, including receiving Dutch social security and healthcare in the Netherlands.
-This means that the Burgerservicenummer functions as a social security number, a national identification number, and a tax number in the Netherlands.
+The BSN is tied to the national register (‘Basisregistratie’ – BRP) in the Netherlands.
+Registering with the BRP is key for getting the Citizen Service Number in the Netherlands.
+After registering with the BRP, the Dutch BSN will be received.
+This is necessary for any interactions with the Dutch government or public services, including receiving Dutch social security and healthcare in the Netherlands.
+This means that the ‘Burgerservicenummer’ functions as a social security number, a national identification number and a tax number in the Netherlands.